The Money Is In The Follow Up

 I talk to my prospect on the phone, find out their needs, email them my recommendation and a price quote.
 Then I schedule a follow up or virtual sales follow up meeting, so they can approve or tweak the agreement with me.
 It’s how I’ve been doing it lately and I think it’s how I’ll be doing it for a long time to come.

 How we sell may be changing, but selling will never go away.
-And if you’re not selling your product or serving someone else will be.
+And if you’re not selling your product or serving you prospect, someone else will be.